10 Healthcare Dashboard Examples + Key Metrics to Track

 5. Clinical Trial Dashboard

-With the clinical trial dashboard, it can help research teams keep clinical trials running smoothly by clearly tracking participants, protocols, and critical study data.
+A clinical trial dashboard helps research teams keep studies running smoothly by tracking participants, protocols, and critical study data.

 Teams stay on top of their studies, spot issues quickly, and ensure trials are completed without costly delays.